danmalcolm/BuildUp/src/README.txt

 Why do you do this:

 Method calls allow state to be consistent
-Meaningful operations make application code simpler Emphasises the _behaviour_ of your model.
+Meaningful operations make application code simpler while leaving state checking to the domain Emphasises the _behaviour_ of your model.
 Your doing something, not changing properties or adding things to collections.